Of the Institute

 A Welcome-Back reception by the Institutes’ people from 1999 for Franz Leberl’s return from the function of CEO at the Austrian Research Center Seibersdorf.

 The research projects and affiliations with research sponsors, the teaching work, the publications record, the number of master and doctoral graduates have been documented in a brochure that appeared at the occasion of the Institute’s 10th anniversary.
+It offers 51 pages about the first decade of the Institute.

-The 5th anniversary of the Institute was ignored, not however the 10th anniversary in the year 2002.
 An event was organized with Prof. Milan Sonka from the University of Iowa giving an inspirational talk about medical vision and graphics in the 1888-imperially impressive auditorium of the University.
 The talk was attended by many University VIPs, and was succeeded by a buffet and an open house at the Institute.

 The 2002-event to celebrate the Institute’s 10-year anniversary with a talk by Prof. Milan Sonka, a project partner in medical vision and graphics activities.
-The Institute produced a 51-page booklet for this 10th anniversary presenting the various projects, its people, the awards, the theses etc. and also explaining the contents of the field.
-A black & white scan of that 2002-booklet is available.

 Prof. Milan Sonka as Keynote Speaker in front of Emperor Franz-Joseph at Graz University of Technology’s Aula.